 Chronic or missed Achilles tears are not that infrequent.
 In many cases, the original tear may have not been diagnosed immediately due to a variety of reasons.
 Many patients end up with a torn tendon, which has a large gap between the ends.

-This traditionally requires a complicated reconstruction involving a significant wound/incision and use of local tendon flaps or a nearby tendon transfer e.g. flexor hallucis longus [FHL] transfer to bridge the gap.
+This traditionally requires a complicated reconstruction involving a significant wound/incision and the use of local tendon flaps or a nearby tendon transfer e.g. flexor hallucis longus [FHL] transfer to bridge the gap.

 Recently, Dr Tan has been using an arthroscopic technique to perform minimally invasive tendon reconstruction of chronic tears.
 This has the advantage of minimal wound complications or postoperative issues.